ohmpi/ohmpi/public/_sources/page1.rst.txt

 We strongly recommend users to create a virtual environment to run the code and installed all required dependencies.
 It can be done either in a directory gathering all virtual environments used on the computer or within the ohmpy directory.

-create the virtual environment:
+Create the virtual environment:

 .. code-block:: python

 	 python3 -m venv ohmpy

-activate it using the following command:
+Activate it using the following command:

 .. code-block:: python

 	 source ohmpy/bin/activate

-install packages within the virtual environment.
+Install packages within the virtual environment.
 Installing the following package should be sufficient to meet dependencies:

 .. code-block:: python

 	 pip install RPi.GPIO adafruit-blinka numpy adafruit-circuitpython-ads1x15 pandas

-check that requirements are met using
+Check that requirements are met using

 .. code-block:: python

 	 pip list

-you should run you code within the virtual environment to leave the virtual environment simply type:
+You should run you code within the virtual environment to leave the virtual environment simply type:

 .. code-block:: python